-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-Fortunately, our study skills program in the South Bend and Elkhart region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
+It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the South Bend and Elkhart region.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-These skills can make a lasting impact in the classroom, in college and in future careers.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
 Discover for yourself how our friendly tutors in the South Bend and Elkhart region can help your child accomplish goals and realize his or her potential.

 You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
 Using an encompassing array of study strategies and techniques, our talented tutors in the South Bend and Elkhart region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼